cloggo/ldjango/README.md

 ### Design Considerations

 #### General
-* Python packages, libraries, and tools were chosen based on the Legalist team recommendation
+* Python packages, libraries, and tools were chosen based on the team recommendation
 * It is preferable to stick with the team preference even if one was used to using other tools; unless another way of accomplish the same task could potentially add significant values
 * Code was refactored to be orthogonal, reduce repetition and increases reuses